 See Related: Awesome Impact Investing Examples to Know

-This list of green cryptocurrencies is not in any particular order, but each one is worth checking out if you are looking to make greener investment choices.
+This list of green, eco-friendly cryptocurrencies is not in any particular order, but each one is worth checking out if you are looking to make greener investment choices.

 Nano uses a dramatically smaller amount of energy when compared with other cryptocurrencies on the market.
 While you may have never heard of it, the currency has been around since 2015.

-It is a lightweight currency that is scalable, features a very small carbon footprint, and doesn’t need mining to be effective.
+It is a lightweight currency that is scalable, features a very small carbon footprint as a result of more energy-efficient protocols, and doesn’t need mining to be effective.

 See Related: Pros and Cons of Electric Vehicles

 This crypto is decentralized, free from government interference, and globally operated.
 It works in the same way as other cryptos, but the important difference is that it is run and supports eco-friendly activity in solar technology.

 Specifically, it runs on verifiably produced solar energy.

 Not only does it reduce the dependence of the crypto world on older forms of energy, but it also gives people incentives for using renewable forms of energy instead.

 For every 1mwh produced by solar energy, 1 SolarCoin is generated.
 As a regular consumer or a big company that owns solar panels, you can manually upload documentation regarding your production exchange for cryptocurrency.

 There are also automated updates that can be connected directly to solar panels in the works.